FowlerLab/visseq/README.md

   6) Whether to z-score normalize (optional) to all variants (PTEN) or synonymous variants only (Lamin A)
   7) Name of the column (optional) encoding barcodes (PTEN='virtualBarcode' default; Lamin A='upBarcode')

-To directly download the input profiles/p-values/feature summary values/variant curation data needed to run Jupyter Notebooks, use this zenodo link: (pending).
-Then, run the Jupyter Notebooks to produce the paper figures for lamin A / PTEN portions of the paper (Figs 2-6).
+To directly download the input profiles/p-values/feature summary values/variant curation data needed to run Jupyter Notebooks, use this [zenodo link](https://zenodo.org/records/15787684).
+Then, run the Jupyter Notebooks to reproduce the paper figures for Lamin A / PTEN portions of the paper (Figs 2-6).